kcibv/git-tutorial/src/index.md

 ![branch-2](assets/img/branch-2.png)

 You can switch between your two branches as many times as you want.
-Every time you switch branch, the latest commit of that branche will be checked-out to your working directory.
+Every time you switch branch, the latest commit of that branch will be checked-out to your working directory.
 If you switch back to the *'main'* branch, you can also keep committing changes to it.

 ![branch-3](assets/img/branch-3.png)

+> Learn how to perform the `git branch` operation via the
+> [CLI](cli.md#git-branch-operation) or via the [GUI](gui.md#git-branch-operation).

+## Synchronize branches: `merge`

-Let's go back for a moment to the original metaphor of two copies of the same folder (the two branches of my project).
-And let's immagin that we have modified both of them (committed changes in both branches).
+In the previous section we talked about the `git banch` operation, which is conceptually equivalent to making a copy (a branch) of your working directory and having two versions of the same project.
+Let's imagine that we have modified both copies of the project forlder (committed changes in both branches).
 In such a situation, going back to one version that keeps all the changes made to both branches, can be a real pain.
 Git makes it easy, by implementing the `merge` command.

-> Learn how to perform the `git branch` operations via the
-> [CLI](cli.md#git-branch-operation) or via the [GUI](gui.md#git-branch-operation).

-## Synchronize branches: `merge`

 The `git merge` command takes the last commits of two different branches and mixes them together in a new commit, so that the new commit contains all the changes of both